 Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

-Photronics Inc Reports Q2 2026 Revenue Dip
+Photronics Inc Q2 Revenue Dips 0.5%

-Net income attributable to shareholders rose to $31.4 million, or $0.54 per diluted share, from $8.9 million, or $0.15 per diluted share, in the second quarter of 2025.
-That was lower than the $42.9 million, or $0.74 per diluted share, posted in the first quarter of 2026.
+Net income attributable to shareholders rose sharply from the prior-year quarter to $31.4 million, or $0.54 per diluted share, versus $8.9 million, or $0.15 per share, in the second quarter of 2025.
+But that was below the first quarter’s $42.9 million, or $0.74 per share.

-On a non-GAAP basis, net income attributable to shareholders was $24.9 million, or $0.42 per diluted share, up from $24.3 million, or $0.40 per diluted share a year ago, but down from $35.7 million, or $0.61 per diluted share in the prior quarter.
+On a non-GAAP basis, net income attributable to shareholders was $24.9 million, or $0.42 per diluted share, up from $24.3 million, or $0.40 per share a year ago, but down from $35.7 million, or $0.61 per share in the prior quarter.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.